A Guide to Spiritual Disciplines to Help You Grow Closer to God

 Fasting

-Fasting means choosing to go without food for a period of time in order to connect with God.
+Fasting means choosing self-denial without food for a period of time in order to connect with God.
 In many ways, it works similarly to slowing—by removing something from your schedule (eating), you free up time for God.
 But fasting comes with an added wrinkle—a growling stomach.
 The discomfort of fasting provides us with an added reminder that this time has a purpose.

 If you’ve never fasted, it’s good to keep some things in mind.
 First, if you have health concerns, you should always talk to your doctor before restricting your diet.
 Second, don’t bite off more than you can chew (pun intended).
 Instead of going without food for days, try eliminating a single kind of food (like sweets) or only going without food for a part of the day (like from sunup to sundown).